DMills94/aoc-2023/README.md

 Oh boy.

 Made so many silly mistakes today, first 'grid' style problem and was getting destroyed by end of lines.
 Pretty happy with the approach and implementation of a simplistic Part 2 but way too much time spent bothering friends to help debug! 🐛

+### Day 4

+A nice change of pace, both answers first time and only took about 30 minutes! 😁

+Was nice to utilise a common function to parse each card into an object, then a simple iteration over each to produce a solution.
+Good win!